Blog Legally: 5 Legal Pages Your Website MUST Have

 It depends on which practices you adopt on your website since each practice requires different procedures.
 Read on to find out which blogging practices are enforced by the law and what your role as a blogger is in relation to these laws.

-The Law Requires You To Inform Your Website Visitors Which Data Is Collected On Your Site
+The Law Requires You to Inform Your Website Visitors Which Data Is Collected On Your Site

 There are several ways in which your website collects data.
 To mention a few: